-58. Ensures quality of the product through validation of production process and includes:
+57. Ensures quality of the product through validation of production processes and includes:

-61. The Mercodia proprietary coating process ensures coating of all wells with defined quality, leading to very high homogeneity over the plate.
+61. The Mercodia proprietary coating process ensures coating of all wells with defined quality.

 64. To ensure best possible kit performance assays are developed with:

-65. All parts of a kit can be traced through every process back to its raw material with thorough documentation at every level:
+65. The manufacturing of each kit component can be traced all the way back to its raw material by thorough documentation at every level:

-66. All products and services of Mercodia is always promoted in a trustworthy, honest and transparent fashion
+66. All products and services of Mercodia are promoted in a trustworthy, honest and transparent fashion.

 67. Dedicated and qualified tech-support staff are available to answer any technical inquiries within 24 hours with the sole aim of supporting the customer until the problem is solved.